 Video Marketing is dominating!
-Last week on Instagram, we learned that YouTube is the second most searched search engine with over 1 billion users.
+We recently learned that YouTube is the second most searched search engine with over 1 billion users.
 With the average user viewing over 40 minutes of content a day, YouTube is a useful (and free) resource for you to enhance your social media campaigns.

 Before we share some tips on making great video content, let’s talk about why you should be creating content.
 Besides the incredible YouTube usage stats, Cisco projects that global internet traffic from videos will make up 80% of all internet traffic by 2019.
 (Source) Amazing, right?
 In addition, Animoto surveyed 1,000 small business owners and found 76.5% of marketers and small business owners who have used video marketing say it had a direct impact on their business.
 (Source) Another survey found that simply using the word “video” in an email’s subject line boosts open rates by 19% and click through rates by 65%.

 The numbers don’t lie.
 Video marketing content should be a top priority for all businesses because its importance and impact is only going to become greater as we grow further into a technology-focused society.

 Creating great video content sounds harder than it truly is.
 There’s a learning curve, no doubt, but with a little time and patience, you’ll be creating good, shareable content in no time.
 What’s the recipe for success?